-Involvement of other regulatory or advisory bodies
+7. Involvement of other regulatory or advisory bodies

-The RCS will not normally undertake a review if the case is subject to 'live' investigation by another organisation, e.g. the Care Quality Commission (CQC), the General Medical Council (GMC) or the National Clinical Assessment Service (NCAS).
-This is unless it has been established by the RCS, the advisory or regulatory bodies concerned and/or the healthcare organisation commissioning the review that this is appropriate in the circumstances.
-For example, if the CQC is carrying out an inspection of a healthcare organisation and an invited review has previously been commissioned to support the healthcare organisation to better understand the quality and safety of care in a particular surgical service.
-Another example is if the GMC is undertaking an investigation of an individual surgeon's practice and their employer has asked for an invited review to consider the quality of care being provided in the service they work for.
+The College will not normally undertake a review if the case is subject to "live" investigation by another organisation e.g. the Care Quality Commission (CQC) or the General Medical Council (GMC), or the National Clinical Assessment Service (NCAS).
+This is unless it has been established by the College, the advisory or regulatory bodies concerned and/or the healthcare organisation commissioning the review that this is appropriate in the circumstances.
+For example where the CQC is carrying out an inspection of a healthcare organisation and an invited review has previously been commissioned to support the healthcare organisation to better understand the quality and safety of care in a particular surgical service.
+Or where the GMC is undertaking an investigation of an individual surgeon's practice and their employer has asked for an invited review to consider the quality being provided care in the service that they work for.